JB-BR/BuildingNetworkAutomationSolutions/GettingStarted/README.md

 ```
 cp c:\yourpath\cEOS64-lab-4.24.2.1F.tar.xz c:\yourpath\BuildingNetworkAutomationSolutions\GettingStarted
 ```
+- Edit the *aristaceos* variable in the Vagrantfile to match your cEOS version
 - On your machine, create a local "vagrant" user for the SMB share and assign the user to the directory created at the step before
 - Start a PowerShell console as "Administrator"
 - Change the local directory :